pduranti/mercadolibre.github.com/_posts/guide/community/2012-05-08-community.markdown

 ---
 layout: guides
-title: Discuss
+title: How to contact us
 categories:
+- Community
-- Discuss
+- Forums
-menu: Discuss
+menu: community
 tags:
-- How to contact us
+- Community
 ---

 ## Get in contact with us and with other developers!